5 Photography Tips to Engage More Instagram Followers

 2. Post Processing

-Post processing is an opportunity to tweak the image to have maximum impact on the viewer, a chance to blow the viewers mind, so get creative and tell the story in the most engaging way possible.
+Post processing is an opportunity to tweak the image to have maximum impact on the follower and get them to engage, a chance to blow the viewers mind, so get creative and tell the story in the most engaging way possible.

 3. Setting the Scene